isomerpages/mlaw-me/_about-us/About us.md

 suitable and needy parties and refer them to relevant financial assistance.&nbsp;</p>
 <p></p>
 <p>c) <strong>Conciliation Sessions</strong>: MEOs will conduct conciliation
-sessions and facilitate settlement between parties, with a view to promote amicable and practical solutions to maintenance enforcement applications.&nbsp;</p>
+sessions and facilitate settlement between parties, thus with a view to promote amicable and practical solutions to maintenance enforcement applications.&nbsp;</p>
 <p></p>
 <p>d) <strong>Submission of Information to the Court</strong>: MEOs will provide
 the information gathered to the court which will enable the court to make